An unbelievable encounter

 Posted in Animals

-I charter Steve and his 17’ Seamaster for the two-hour run down the McArthur River and across to Vanderlin Island.
-Leo, a senior Yanyuwa man has an island shack and is forever finding reasons to be out, ‘on-country’, fishing.
-Council Presidential duties can always be relegated down the priority listing when the Threadfin salmon are running!
-He wants to discuss his ideas for opening a tourist camp on the island.
+I charter Steve and his seventeen-foot Seamaster for the run down the Kulumburru River and across to Lewis Island.
+George, a senior Pela man, has an island shack and forever finds reasons to be out ‘on-country’, fishing.
+Shire Council duties can always be relegated down the priority listing when the Threadfin salmon are running!
+He wants to discuss ideas for opening a fishing camp on the island.

-The incoming tide is no match for Steve’s 45hp motor.
+The incoming tide is no match for Steve’s forty-five horsepower motor.
 We glide down the waterway, the wake splitting the river gently, patches of last night’s dewy mist battling a new day.
 The trip is uneventful.
-There are a few saltwater crocodiles on the banks, recharging their batteries in the warming sun; we see a couple in the water and the Barramundi are jumping at the low-flying insects.
-We pass by the Garawan community of Dinny McDinny, another local wanting to discuss ideas for tourism – in his case, the idea of horseback trail rides along the river.
-He is casting for Barra, and waves, as we pass.
+There are a few saltwater crocodiles on the banks, recharging their batteries in the warming sun.
+A few others are cruising guilelessly in the water.
+The Barramundi are jumping at low-flying insects.

-Steve has a line and is suggesting we ease the throttle back and troll for a bit, too.
-I scotch the idea, reminding him Vanderlin is my focus.
+Steve has a hand line and lure at the ready, and suggests we ease back the throttle and troll for a bit.
+I scotch the idea, reminding him Lewis Island is our focus.

-The ebb tide is starting to gather momentum as we enter the channel below the island.
-Sandy, shallow patches appear, and there are a couple of scrapes with the outboard, but Steve is finding the deeper channels.
-We are making headway, that is, until we run aground.
+The ebb tide is gathering momentum as we head towards the channel adjacent to the island.
+We enter the river’s estuary where high muddy banks are crusting in the midday sun.
+A few mud crabs are feeding, one or two crocs in evidence, and a colony of flying foxes noisily acknowledge our passage.
+Golden, sandy shallows appear beneath the boat, and there are a couple of scrapes with the outboard.
+But Steve is finding the deeper channels.
+We are making headway: that is, until we run aground.
 We get out of the boat and desperately drag and push, trying to beat the outgoing tide.

 Ten minutes of this and the tide finally has us.
 The little remaining water drains away.
-The sandbar grows inexorably and we sit, stranded, about a metre above the river, on a bare islet, two hundred metres long, fifty metres wide and growing.
-The distant water, on either side of the bar is provocatively rushing off towards the Gulf of Carpentaria.
+The sandbar grows inexorably, and we sit, stranded, about a metre above the river, on a bare islet, two hundred metres long, fifty metres wide and growing.
+The water on either side of the sandbar is provocatively rushing off towards the Timor Sea.

-“Fucking great short-cut, Steve”, I proffer!
-It is about one in the afternoon, the temperature has got to be 50 degrees, we’re in full sun and stuck here until the tide turns, in about six hours!
-Shit.
-“Maybe we can get some shade by turning the boat over,” he suggests “and prop it, using the oar.”
-We grunt and strain and eventually overturn the craft with the two oars deputising as verandah posts.
+“Bloody great shortcut, Steve”, I proffer!
+It is about one o’clock, the temperature has got to be 40 degrees in the shade, but we’re in the full sun, and stuck until the tide turns, in about six hours!
+Bloody hell.
+“Maybe we can get some shade by turning the boat over, but,” he suggests, “and prop it, using the oars.”
+We grunt and strain, eventually overturning the craft with the two oars deputising as verandah posts.

 As I settle in the shade, I am mentally writing up my report, listing the qualities that will ensure I and/or my colleagues never engage Steve’s services again.
 I don’t think things can get any worse.
 Then the sandflies arrive, clouds of them, delivering bites to every exposed bit of skin.

 I nudge Steve’s foot and point.
-I heard his sharp intake of breath and he leans in and whispers “This could be tricky, but!”
-An understatement, as I wonder if I can outstare those piercing, yellow eyes.
-What does it see – are we a welcome snack, a diversion in an otherwise humdrum day, a threat, an intruder in his watery world?
+I hear his sharp intake of breath and he leans in and whispers “This could be tricky, but!”
+An understatement, as I wonder if I can outstare those piercing, yellow orbs.
+What does it see – are we a welcome snack, a diversion in an otherwise humdrum day, a threat, an intruder in its watery world?

-I mentally scroll through what I know about Crocodylos porosus.
-It was not a lot; limited in the main to salacious newspaper reports of human interactions.
-I did remember that several people had disentangled themselves from those enormous jaws by poking fingers into the croc’s eyes!
+I think about what I know of Crocodylus porosus.
+It’s not a lot: limited to salacious newspaper reports of human interactions.
+I do remember that several people had disentangled themselves from those enormous jaws by poking fingers into the croc’s eyes!

 Steve whispers again.
 He is wondering about the efficacy of kicking the oars out from under, with us underneath the boat!
 Mmm, I consider the weight, the difficulty we had in turning the bloody thing over, and I visualise an alternative to the croc’s attack: us pinned underneath, while the tide returns and drowns us!

-Steve heaves six of the filets in a low arc, dropping them at the water’s edge downriver from us.
+Steve heaves six of the fillets in a low arc, dropping them at the water’s edge downriver from us.
 The animal’s attention finally shifts.
 With surprising speed, it is up on all fours, moving down the sand away from us.
-We’re up, adrenalin pumping and flip the boat back upright.
-It jiggles a bit, from side to side along the keel, as we clamber over the gunwale, but we immediately draw comfort from our metre-high defense.
+We’re up, adrenaline pumping and flip the boat back upright.
+It jiggles a bit, from side to side along the keel, as we clamber over the gunwale, but we immediately draw comfort from our metre-high defence.

-“That’s brown vinegar, but, in case of sea-wasp stings,” he explains.
-I look over the gunwale and realise our two oars are still out on the sand, croc-side of the boat.
+“That’s brown vinegar, in case of sea-wasp stings, but,” he explains.
+I look over towards the water’s edge and realise our two oars are still out on the sand, croc-side of the boat.
 The beastie is still snacking as I jump overboard and retrieve them.

 A sudden, substantial bump on the hull brings us instantly back to the here and now.
 The bloody croc has wandered over and is investigating the boat.
 We tense and wait.
-It is a monster … and it smells.
+It is a monster … and it smells of rotting grunge.
 It must be almost the length of the boat.

-A couple more nudges around the hull and the animal is deciding that the metal is inedible.
-It lumbers awkwardly, but meaningfully back towards the water, slides in and disappears.
-We look at each other, mixed emotions pass between us – relief, hope, eventual thirst and hunger resurface.
+A couple more nudges around the hull, and the animal decides the metal is inedible.
+It lumbers awkwardly, but meaningfully, back towards the water.
+It slides in and disappears.
+We look at each other.
+Both register relief, but our thirst and hunger return with a vengeance.

 We settle in for a wait.
 It is only another four and a half hours!

 The pickled fish was edible and appreciated.
 Our last water went with four hours still to wait.
-Steve nodded off, stretching out on the deck.
+Steve nods off, along the bottom of the boat.
 I maintain a watchful presence, but eventually, I too nod off.

-The sun is low in the west and the sandflies are making way for the mosquitoes.
-There is a glow through the eastern trees, as the forecast full moon starts its climb into the quiet evening sky.
-There is a reduction in the size of our sandbar and as we watch, the water continues to edge up our beach at a surprising rate.
+The sun is low in the west, and the sandflies are making way for the mosquitoes.
+There is a glow through the eastern trees, as the forecast full moon starts its climb up into the quiet evening sky.
+There is a noticeable reduction in the size of our sandbar, and as we watch, the water continues to edge up our beach at a surprising rate.

-But there are now two crocs at the water’s edge; watching the boat, unblinking, focussed.
-They are keeping pace with the tide, moving closer as the tide advances.
+But there are now two crocs at the water’s edge, watching the boat, unblinking, focused.
+They are keeping pace with the tide, moving closer as the water advances.

 Another ten minutes and we are definitely floating and being pushed upstream with the flow.
 Steve tentatively lowers the motor back into the water.
-The last of the sun’s rays competes with the advancing moonlight, the motor roars into life and we have an hour of very careful travel up to the Rocky Creek landing, just below Borroloola.
+The last of the sun’s rays competes with the advancing moonlight, the motor roars into life, and we have an hour of very careful motoring up to the landing, just below town.

 Glenelg River trip